Playlist Research Helps You Study Music, Radio and New Media

 and the various forms of media that deliver it to the masses, such as

 and the internet.
 Playlist Research was created by radio programming veteran Alex Cosper

-in San Diego in 2007, as the site celebrates its 10 year anniversary throughout 2017.
-It has grown to become a vast resource
+in San Diego in 2007.
+Now in 2018 it has grown to become a vast resource

 of over 1,000 pages used by media and music professionals, university students, reunion committees and music fans.

 The site is designed to give you quick access to time periods of the past century to study popular music for

 specific years.
 It is also full of in-depth articles about the music and radio industries featuring several

 only does the site document various music genres and radio formats in major U.S. markets,